Fraction Calculator: Add, Subtract, Multiply, and Divide Fractions

 Common Mistakes and How to Recover

 Adding denominators.
 1/4 + 1/3 ≠ 2/7.
-You must find a common denominator: 3/12 + 4/12 = 7/12.
+A common denominator must be found: 3/12 + 4/12 = 7/12.

 Forgetting to simplify.
 6/8 is correct but incomplete.
 Always reduce: 6/8 = 3/4.